 There is also a small museum of Roman and Greek antiquities and an impressive old fort.
 The idyllic Île Saint-Honorat is home to a community of monks who produce superb wines from their 20 acres of vineyards.
 A delightful lunch-only restaurant, La Tonnelle, serves these wines, plus locally caught seafood during the summer.

 Just 20 miles southeast of Marseille, the pretty little seaside town of Cassis is backed by a wine-producing region known for its light, elegant whites.
 Though small, with only 12 producers, Cassis is one of the oldest Appellation d’Origine Contrôlées (together with Sauternes and Châteauneuf-du-Pape), dating to 1936.
 Cassis whites are excellent with seafood.

-One of the best of them is the Château de Pibarnon, a beautiful estate in La Cadière-d’Azur in Bandol that has been owned by the Saint Victor family for the past four decades.
+One of the best of them is the Château de Pibarnon, a beautiful estate in La Cadière-d’Azur in Bandol that has been owned by the Saint Victor family for over four decades.
 It produces white, rosé and red wines, but the reds are especially noteworthy.
 Tastings and cellar visits are offered from Monday through Saturday.

 A Feat of Modern Architecture